-By Ralph Hiesey Revised March 2024.
+By Ralph Hiesey Revised April 2025.

 Reference for this essay: From "Social Security Trust Fund Cash Flows and Reserves" from the Social Security Administration website.
 A very detailed, long, thorough and close to unintelligible description of the SS accounting process.
 In the first paragraph of their reference it says: "Although some observers view the trust fund reserves and interest income as accounting fictions, a careful tracing of the cash flows reveals that the reserves and their interest earnings are, for all practical purposes, as real as those of any bank account."
-That is true--but they don't explain very clearly what "true bank account" means--which I hope this site will make more clear.
+That statement is true--but they don't explain very clearly what "true bank account" means--which I hope this site will make more clear.
 When you "save" money in a bank, they don't leave it in a vault; the bank loans it to someone else to spend, to make interest money for the bank.
 Later, when you want it back they give it back with interest, from some of the small amount of cash they happen to keep as their "reserves" just in case someone wants it right away.
-Social security works similarly overblown.
-For this kind of funding, it is mistaken to believe there will be a future date upon which we suddenly run out of money.
+Social security works similarly.